Bartapapa/legend/docs/_posts/Spells/2023-08-18-misty-armor.md

 tags: spell
 title: Misty armor
 ---
 Name 1 concrete thing (swords, rats, rocks) that could harm you.
 You are immune to this thing for [sum] minutes.
-You can choose to share this effect with up to [size] other creatures.
+You can choose to share this effect with up to [dice] other creatures.

 On a <b>Success</b>, you can name abstract things (time, death, taxes).